tattwamasi/TeslaTunes/BUILDING.md

-To get the whole project, including submodules, be sure to use `git clone --recursive` not just git clone.
+To get the whole project, including submodules, be sure to use `git clone --recursive` not just git clone, and
-If you already cloned, I think it's a `git submodule update  --init --recursive` to get things set.
+ `git submodule update  --init --recursive` to get things set.

 Also remember to `git submodule update --recursive` after fetching new stuff.